de-it-krachten/ansible-role-grype/README.md

 # Lookup table for architecture
 grype:
   architecture:
-    x86: 386
     x86_64: amd64
   system:
     Linux: linux
     Darwin: darwin

-# Should the cli be downloaded
-grype_download: true

 # Version of the CLI to install
 grype_version: latest